LudovicRousseau/sandbox/README_CCID.md

 By default the debug level is set to 3 (1 + 2) and correspond to the critical and info levels.

-You have to restart the driver so it read the configuration file again and use the new debug level value.
+You have to restart the driver so it reads the configuration file again and use the new debug level value.
 To restart the driver you just need to unplug all your CCID readers so the driver is unloaded and then replug your readers.
 You can also restart pcscd.